Kathleen and Robert Unrath Excellence in Visionary Teaching Award

 • They demonstrate a deep personal interest in building caring relationships with students, mentoring, and building student success.

-Nominations and supporting materials must be submitted by the Divisional Dean, who may establish an earlier deadline.
-Submit an electronic version as a single PDF attachment via email to MUProvostAwards@missouri.edu.
-Name the file as follows: YearUnrathTchng_LastFirst (e.g., 2025UnrathTchng_TigerTruman).
-Original hard copies of the proposal packet are no longer required.
+Nomination packets for this award must be submitted by the Divisional Dean, who may establish an earlier deadline.
+The Divisional Dean will submit the nomination packet as a single PDF attachment via email to UMCProvostAwards@missouri.edu.
+The PDF file should be named as follows: YearUnrathTchng_LastFirst (e.g., 2026UnrathTchng_TigerTruman)

 Please contact us at UMCProvostAwards@missouri.edu with any questions.